ReaperOAK/KCAdashboard/README-draw-offers.md

   game_id int(11) NOT NULL,
   offered_by_id int(11) NOT NULL,
-  status enum('pending', 'accepted', 'declined', 'expired') DEFAULT 'pending', created_at timestamp DEFAULT CURRENT_TIMESTAMP, expires_at timestamp NULL, responded_at timestamp NULL,
+  status enum('pending', 'accepted', 'declined', 'expired') DEFAULT 'pending', move_number_when_offered int(11) NOT NULL COMMENT 'Move number when the draw was offered', created_at timestamp DEFAULT CURRENT_TIMESTAMP, expires_at timestamp NULL, responded_at timestamp NULL,